U.S. bans BP from new government contracts after oil spill deal

 "After pleading guilty to such reckless behaviour that killed men and constituted a crime against the environment, suspending BP's access to contracts with our government is the right thing to do," U.S. Rep. Edward Markey, a Democrat from Massachusetts, said in a statement.

-BP's U.S.-traded shares closed flat, while London-traded shares were down less than 1 percent at 427 pence.
+BP shares ticked lower in London after the news to stand 1 percent down on the day at 427 pence, but were still outperforming a weak European energy sector.

-(Additional reporting by Andrew Callus in London, Ayesha Rascoe in Washington, Joshua Schneyer in New York and Kristen Hays in Houston; Writing by Chris Baltimore; Editing by John Wallace, Grant McCool, Andrew Hay and Marguerita Choy)
+(Additional reporting by Andrew Callus in London, Ayesha Rascoe and Timothy Gardner in Washington, Joshua Schneyer in New York and Chris Baltimore and Kristen Hays in Houston; Editing by John Wallace, Grant McCool and Andrew Hay)